 Karl Oskar and Kristina Statue - Replica of the original statue in Karlshamn harbor, Sweden.
 Karl Oskar Nilsson and his wife Kristina are ficticious characters in the Moberg novels.
 Kristina is looking back to her homeland of Sweden and Karl Oskar is looking forward to the new land, "Amerika!"
 Boulder from Duvemåla (Småland) Sweden.
 Visit 'The Chisago County Press' newspaper office and view the desk Vilhelm Moberg used in 1948.
 Ted Norelius, editor at the time, became good friends with Moberg.
 Their friendship lasted until Moberg's death, 8/8/1973.
 Ted was the grandson of Erik Norelius from Hassela, Sweden.

-Per Andersson, Daniel Lindström, Erik Norelius and Nellie Gustafson Statues - Sculptor, Ian Dudley, Lindström, unveiled four statues in 2013, honoring Swedish pioneers.
-The first was the Nellie Gustafson Statue.
-She was a mid-wife from Skåne, Sweden, and was one of many courageous Swedish immigrant women who came to this area.
-Her mid-wife kit is archived at the Chisago County Historical Society.
-Per Andersson (also known as Joris-Pelle Andersson), his half-brother Daniel Lindström and cousin Erik Norelius, all from Hassela, Sweden were also immortalized in bronze by Dudley --- Per Andersson brought 100 Swedes from Hassela to the Kichi-Saga area in 1850.
-He would be what we call the real-life Karl Oskar Nilsson.
-Nellie's statue is located at the Chisago Lakes Library on U.S. Hwy.
-8. The trilogy of the men are located on the north side of U.S. Hwy.
+Per Andersson, Daniel Lindström, Erik Norelius and Nellie Gustafson Statues - In 2013, sculptor, Ian Dudley, Lindström revealed four statues to honor Swedish pioneers.
+First, Nellie Gustafson, a mid-wife from Skåne, a courageous Swedish immigrant woman who came to the area.
+Her mid-wife kit is at the Chisago County Historical Society.
+Next, Per Andersson (Joris-Pelle Andersson), Per's half-brother Daniel Lindström and Erik Norelius, all from Hassela, Sweden.
+Per Andersson brought 100 Swedes from Hassela to the Kichi-Saga area in 1850.
+A real-life Karl Oskar Nilsson.
+Nellie?s statue is at the Chisago Lakes Library on U.S. Hwy.
+8. The men are located on the north side of U.S. Hwy.
 8 across from the Karl Oskar & Kristina Statue.(651) 257-1177.

 Fridhem, Home of Peace.
-Built in 1898 as a tourist home.
-In 1911 it became the home of Frank A. Larson, owner and editor of Svensk Amerikanska Tribunen published in Chicago, Illinois.
-On National Register of Historic Places.
-12625 Newell Avenue.
-Private Home, view from street.
+1898 tourist home.
+1911, the home of Frank A. Larson, editor of the Svensk Amerikanska Tribunen published in Chicago, IL.
+On Nat'l.Reg. of Historic Places.
+12625 Newell Ave.